Skip to content

 • Certificate authorities are complex

-Solution: OpenID Federation creates hierarchical trust anchors.
+OpenID Federation addresses this by creating hierarchical trust anchors.

-Trust Hierarchy
+Trust hierarchy

-Step 1: Trust Anchor Configuration
+Step 1: Trust anchor configuration

 The trust anchor publishes its entity configuration: